khakhalin/notes/papers/Baker2019autocurricula.md

 The compute is huge of course (described on p7)

 "Each object is embedded and then passed through a masked residual self #attention block, similar to those used in transformers, where the attention is over objects instead of over time.
 Objects that are not in line-of-sight and in front of the agent are masked out such that the agent has no information of them."

+> What does it mean?
+It feels that I don't understand attention well enough to even understand this sentence.

 Policies are trained using [Proximal Policy Optimization](https://openai.com/blog/openai-baselines-ppo/)